Pursued by a loving God

 We’re all aware of the evolving situation with the COVID-19 virus and we’re also aware that you want to know what our plan will be as a church in the days ahead.
 We have resisted sharing this plan quickly because of how news about this virus is changing from day to day.
 The past few days have been a whirlwind for us all, and I think it is fair to say that the events of the past week are unlike anything any of us have ever experienced.

 I am a firm believer that in times of crisis hospitals and churches are supposed to stay open.
 These are the times that the church is needed most.
 Normally, this is when the church would open its doors to anyone seeking comfort and encouragement.
 This is not a normal time, and as a result we are being asked to distance ourselves from each other.
-I want to assure you that our plan forward is to not shut down church operations, but because of the recommendations of our government leaders, the church will look different for a while.
+I want to assure you that our plan forward is to not shut down church operations, but to remain in an online service format.

 As of today, here are the actions we are taking as a church: